High school basketball: East boys end drought vs. Cougars - Salisbury Post

 Carson (1-2, 0-1) got career efforts from Mikey Beasley (18 points), Jay Howard (16) and AJ Merriman (13).

+Beasley and Howard are sophomores.
+Just a few years ago, they probably would have been leading Carson’s jayvees, instead of the varsity.
+They grew up some against the Mustangs.

+Merriman is a football player who came out of basketball retirement because he’s an athlete and his school was desperate.

-“We had it with about two minutes to go in regulation, but we made some mistakes,” Carson coach Brian Perry said.
+“We had it with about two minutes to go in regulation, but then we made some mistakes,” Perry said.
 “We had breakdowns defensively.
-We lost Dylan Valley a few times in the fourth quarter after we’d done a good job on him all night.
-But no complaints.
+We lost Valley a few times after we’d done a pretty good job on him all night.
+But I’ve got no complaints.
 Our guys played their butts off.
-They couldn’t have competed any harder and we’ve got a bunch of sophomores who are learning how to play in close games.”
+They couldn’t have competed any harder than they did and we’ve got a bunch of sophomores who are learning.
+We had screw-ups, but in a way they were good screw-ups.
+We didn’t know if we’d be in any games at the end, but we’ve played three so far and two have come down to the end.
+So we’ll learn from this.
+We’ll work on playing with a lead.
+And maybe if we can get in that situation again, we’ll handle it better.”

-It was the first win for the Mustangs against Carson since opening night of the 2014-15 season.

 EAST (62) — Shuping 11, Valley 11, Padgett 11, Jones 9, Pinckney 7, Sprinkle 5, Young 4, Jordan 4.